What is Fleet Leasing?

-- If you get your vehicles on a Business Contract Hire agreement and your company is VAT-registered, you can claim 50% of the VAT back of the monthly and initial rental in your quarterly VAT return
+- If you get your vehicles on a Business Contract Hire agreement and your company is VAT-registered, you can claim back 50% of the VAT for the monthly and initial rental in your quarterly VAT return

-- You can claim 100% back if your fleet is not used for personal journeys you can claim back 100%.
+- If your fleet is not used for personal journeys you can claim back 100%.

 - The fleet can be “off balance sheet” so the liability of the fleet does not show up on company accounts